Whistle (2025 film)

-Whistle is a 2025 horror film directed by Corin Hardy and written by Owen Egerton.
-It stars Dafne Keen, Sophie Nélisse, Sky Yang, Jhaleil Swaby, Ali Skovbye, Percy Hynes White, Michelle Fairley and Nick Frost.
+Whistle is a 2025 supernatural horror film directed by Corin Hardy and written by Owen Egerton.
+It stars Dafne Keen, Sophie Nélisse, Sky Yang, Jhaleil Swaby, Ali Skovbye, Percy Hynes White, Michelle Fairley, and Nick Frost.
+The film follows a group of students who find an Aztec death whistle and discover that the sound it emits will summon their future deaths to hunt them down.

-The film premiered at Fantastic Fest on 25 September 2025.
+Whistle premiered at Fantastic Fest on 25 September 2025 and was released in the United Kingdom and Ireland on 13 February.